Water Supply and Sanitation in Emergencies

 The first four weeks consist of part-time online learning, which can be undertaken from anywhere in the world as long as you have a computer with an internet connection.
 Moderated online discussions, online tests and short-recorded lectures are central parts of the online learning experience.

 The last 9 days of the course take place in Copenhagen, and will include a combination of lectures, group work, practical exercises, self/-group study, case studies, presentations and discussions in plenary.
 The main emphasis will be on participatory approaches and active learning.
 The practical exercises include latrine construction, water purification and other hands-on tasks that will combine theory and practice.

 Course book: Engineering in Emergencies - A Practical Guide for Relief Workers by Jan Davis & Robert Lambert.

-Individual 4-hour written exam using essay questions.
+Individual written assignment.
 Grading according to the Danish 7-scale.

 The applicants must live up to the Master of Disaster Management admission criteria.

 The number of participants is limited to 40.
 The course may be cancelled if there are less than 12 participants.